abdirahman-mahat/pitch/README.md

 ## Known bugs

-SQLAlchemy errors, automatic sign out has a short time span
+SQLAlchemy errors, automatic sign out has a short time span, deployment to heroku

 ## Technologies used